hadarsonego/vagrant_nginx_chef/README.md

 **Vagrant**

-The tool that will create the spicific machine that we want and will give us the option to select basic settings like IP and provision tool
+The tool that will create the specific machine that we want and will give us the option to select basic settings like IP and provision tool

 **VirtualBox**